angular-fullstack/generator-angular-fullstack/docs/01_Getting_Started/01_Prerequisites.md

 ### node-gyp

 `node-gyp` is a cross-platform command-line tool written in Node.js for compiling native addon modules for Node.js.
-You'll need it for things like brotli compression.
+You'll need it for things like `uws`.

 Read through the [Installation section of the `node-gyp` readme](https://github.com/nodejs/node-gyp#installation).
 Basically you'll need [Python 2.7](https://www.python.org/downloads/), `make`, and a C/C++ compiler (like GCC on unix, Xcode on OS X, or Visual Studio tools on Windows).
 To tell npm to use Python 2.7 (if you also have a different version installed), run `npm config set python /path/to/executable/python2.7`.
 Here's a snapshot of the instructions from their readme: